 The Function of an Imaginary is a site-specific installation by April Marten.
 Originally based on her MFA thesis at the University of Tennessee, this will be the work’s first showing.
 It extends from the schema of a cathedral, though wonky and unfamiliar.

-The concept for my 2020 thesis exhibition, that never happened (insert pandemic), is structured around the idea of a wonky cathedral.
-Patrons enter the liminal space of a 'narthex,' through an entrance flanked by floating, upside-down furniture, before entering the 'nave.'
-Neon light, projection, sweet smells and sounds, layer the central space with a multi-sensory experience.
-Tucked behind hidden passages, viewers discover the realm of manufactured magic-making materials, where visitors can purchase their own salvation.
-The power to emancipate oneself becomes evident.
+Patrons enter the liminal space of a narthex, flanked by a Botanica shop and pink neon chapel, before entering the nave.
+Emanating light, moving images, sweet smells, and sounds layer the central space with an ominous yet attractive, multi-sensory experience.
+Tucked behind hidden passages, viewers discover the realm of manufactured magic-making materials.
+Within the subverted worship space, personal contemplation dominates historically imprinted ideas and the power to emancipate oneself becomes evident.